wal-g/wal-g/docs/Greenplum.md

 Main difference between PiTR and `wal-g follow-primary` - continuous recovery will not promote cluster (as PiTR does) as a result - database will not start new timeline.
 And this will allow to apply new restore points.

+Note: works only with Cloudberry Databases and Greenplum 6.25+.

 #### Check AO/AOCS tables
 WAL-G has special command to validate AO/AOCS tables length:
 ```bash